Angular momentum in interacting many-body systems hides in phantom vortices: Introduction

-Traditionally, the dynamics of BECs are aptly treated using the time-dependent Gross-Pitaevskii (GP) equation \cite{Dalfovo1999} which assumes that the many-body wavefunction is coherent and condensed for all time.
-Naturally, this assumption neglects the existence of quantum correlations and precludes the possibility of fragmentation, i.e.~macroscopic occupation of more than one single particle state \cite{Onsager1956}.
-More recently, there has been much effort devoted to exploring the role of fragmentation in stationary states of bosonic systems \cite{James1982,Spekkens1999,Cederbaum2003,Streltsov2006,Mueller2006,Lewenstein2009,Fischer2009,Fischer2014} including those with spin degrees of freedom \cite{Qi2013,Song2014} using methods such as best mean-field theory or general variational principles.
-In particular, it has been shown that there exist energy eigenstates with definite angular momentum that are fragmented in two dimensions \cite{Marios2014}.
-Furthermore, in the pioneering study of adiabatic vortex nucleation in few-body systems \cite{Lewenstein2009}, it was shown that fragmentation is unavoidable.
-Additionally, nontrivial dynamics involve many eigenstates, each of which is generally fragmented.
+Traditionally, the dynamics of BECs are aptly treated using the time-dependent Gross-Pitaevskii (GP) equation~\cite{Dalfovo1999} which assumes that the many-body wavefunction is coherent and condensed for all time.
+Naturally, this assumption neglects the existence of quantum correlations and precludes the possibility of fragmentation, i.e.~macroscopic occupation of more than one single particle state~\cite{Onsager1956}.
+In other computational investigations, the rotation frequency was modulated at fixed anisotropy which also leads to instabilities and formation of vortex lattices, within the GP theory~\cite{Tsubota2002,Suominen2003,Parker2005}, the Bogoliubov approach~\cite{Lobo2004} and beyond~\cite{Wright2008}.
+More recently, much effort has been devoted to exploring the role of fragmentation in stationary states of bosonic systems~\cite{Spekkens1999,Cederbaum2003,Streltsov2006,Mueller2006,Lewenstein2009,Fischer2009,Fischer2014} including those with spin degrees of freedom~\cite{Qi2013,Song2014} using methods such as best mean-field theory or general variational many-body approaches.
+In particular, it has been shown that there exist energy eigenstates with definite angular momentum that are fragmented for repulsive interactions~\cite{Mueller2006} as well as in two dimensions for attractive interaction~\cite{Marios2014}.
+Furthermore, in the study of adiabatic vortex nucleation in few-body systems~\cite{Lewenstein2009}, it was shown that fragmentation is unavoidable.
+Generally, nontrivial dynamics involve many eigenstates, each of which may be fragmented.
 Hence, it stands to reason that a true many-body method is necessary to describe the dynamics of a two-dimensional condensate as it acquires angular momentum.

-Such a many-body generalization is the multi-configurational time-dependent Hartree for bosons (MCTDHB) \cite{MCTDHB} method, which has been shown to accurately capture the transition from coherence to fragmentation with great success in a variety of systems \cite{Alexej2007,Axel2012,streltsova2014}.
+An appropriate many-body method is the multiconfigurational time-dependent Hartree for bosons (MCTDHB)~\cite{MCTDHB} method, which has been shown to accurately capture the transition from coherence to fragmentation with great success in a variety of systems~\cite{Alexej2007,Axel2012,streltsova2014}.
+MCTDHB provides highly accurate results even for problems with time-dependent traps and time-dependent interparticle interactions \cite{Lode2012,AxelThesis}.